rakhimov/scram/doc/probability_analysis.rst

 *****************

-Various probability types and distributions are accepted as described in the OpenPSA Model Exchange Format [MEF]_, for example, constant values, exponential with two or four parameters, and uniform, normal, log-normal distributions.
+Various probability types and distributions are accepted as described in the Open-PSA Model Exchange Format [MEF]_, for example, constant values, exponential with two or four parameters, and uniform, normal, log-normal distributions.